AgentDR: Dynamic Recommendation with Implicit Item-Item Relations via LLM-based Agents: Appendix

 \subsubsection{Substitution and Complementarity}

-Substitution and complementarity as item-item relations play a crucial role in understanding user intent.
-Substitutes help identify alternatives when a preferred item is unavailable or when the user seeks variety, while complements reveal co-purchase patterns that often reflect planned consumption behaviors.
-However, although ground-truth labels for substitutes or complements benefit recommendation~\cite{subcom22, subcom23}, they are typically unavailable in most public datasets~\cite{lacklabel19, lacklabel21}.
+Although substitution and complementarity as item-item relations play a crucial role in understanding user intent~\cite{subcom22, subcom23,Nerrise25-substitution}, they are unavailable in most public datasets~\cite{lacklabel19, lacklabel21}.
 As a result, previous works~\cite{sclabel20chen, sclabel20liu, sclabel20xu} constructed these labels from co-view and co-purchase logs of users due to the inefficiency of rigorous label annotation by human annotator.
 However, many item-pairs labeled based on these behavior logs are not functionally substitution or complementary~\cite{notrealsc22tong, notrealsc23ye, notrealsc24kai}.
 To address this gap, LLMs have been applied for labeling substitution and complementary relations in previous works~\cite{llmlabel23papso, llmlabel25Hosseini}, indicating that their extensive world knowledge make LLMs particularly well-suited for reasoning over these implicit item-item relationships in e-commerce datasets.
 In \modelname, these relationships are leveraged during intent discrimination and relational reranking to enhance recommendation relevance.